district13labs/mc-aws-single-instance/README.md

 Satisfiable by a c5/c5d type ec2 instance.
 We use spot instance, therefore have to take care of saving and loading the game, for this we use tarballs.
 Kinda best choice for this: c5d.large.
 Relatively cheap, by ca. 70% than usual price, $0.033 + TAX of course.

+### Prerequisites
+* You're gonna need [jq](https://stedolan.github.io/jq/), since I use this to parse json from stdout.
+It's a pretty neat tool.

 ### Launch config example
 ```